All Episodes

 She has been the presumptive nominee of the Democratic Party for eight years.

-And she's and she's just getting there now.
+And she's just getting there now.

-That doesn't go well for the fault.
+That doesn't bode well for you.

 She's been the presumptive nominee of the party since Monday night.

-Between now and September and now and the and the and the convention in July, everything is gonna be done, and by September, nobody's gonna remember this week and next week and the week after.
+And by September, nobody's going to remember this week and next week and the week after.

-Uh Kellyanne, don't you agree that that's a big problem for them?
+Kellyanne, don't you agree that that's a big problem for them?

-It's a big problem because there are some similarities on substance and policy between the Sanders and the Trump voters, to say nothing of their entire uh existence this year as candidates outside the system, legitimately able to rail against the rigged corrupt system that benefits insiders.
+It's a big problem because there are some similarities on substance and policy between the Sanders and the Trump voters, to say nothing of their entire existence this year as candidates outside the system, legitimately able to rail against the rigged corrupt system that benefits insiders.

-And Sean, I can tell you Republicans can just basically run all of their ads against Hillary Clinton this fall using Bernie Sanders' own comments.
+And, Sean, I can tell you, Republicans can just basically run all of their ads against Hillary Clinton this fall using Bernie Sanders' own comments.

 That's a fact, Chris.